rocketeers/docs/II-Concepts/Binaries.md

 Creating your own binaries is fairly straight-forward.
 At their core they're simply classes extending `Rocketeer\Abstracts\AbstractBinary`.
 There is no required method at all, they're just canvas to add your own aliases and/or known paths.

 To set the predefined known paths of a binary, simply override the `getKnownPaths` method.
-Rocketeer will look in each of these paths until it finds one that is valid:
+It returns an array with two entries: first entry is what to call `which` on, and if that doesn't work, it'll use the second path.
+In other words, the second entry of the array is a fallback path.

 ```php
 <?php